 Raef is a Coventry-based writer who experiments with various modes of writing, but predominantly focuses on social realism in short stories and poetry.
 He has been part of HCE and Silhouette Press since 2015, becoming co-editor of the magazine in January 2016.
 He is also the proud (and bewildered!) recipient of first class Creative Writing degrees from Coventry University and the University of Warwick.
 In-between running the magazine, Raef switches between part-time admin jobs and teaching workshop groups, and organises Fire & Dust (Coventry’s monthly poetry open mic).
 Over the years, Raef has won first prize in the CU Short Story Award and Frederick Holland Poetry Collection Award, and been shortlisted for The Big Issue Short Fiction Award.
 He recently headlined at Positive Images Festival and Earlsdon Fringe Festival, and his spoken word was commissioned for Theatre Absolute’s ensemble production Sphere.
 When reading submissions for HCE, Raef is on the lookout for originality, a compelling voice and imagery crafted to strike a resonant chord with audiences.

-As the other half of the duo that took over the management of HCE in early 2016, Matt is a co-editor, while also mostly responsible for the design and layout of the magazine.
-When not working on the magazine, he is managing his own graphic design company (Dark Matter Designs Ltd), writing for a design blog, and playing video games.
-If you were to ask him to describe the magazine in one word, he’d say ‘nightmare’, but with the smile of someone who is well aware of and happy with their unhealthy addiction to work.
-He doesn’t read or write much other than invoices and submission reviews lately, but his current read is a Lovecraft Collection, and he’s just started writing a short story about a broken SatNav.
+As the other half of the duo that took over the management of HCE in early 2016, Mairnan is a co-editor, while also mostly responsible for the design and layout of the magazine.
+When not working on the magazine, they are working on expanding HCE’s services and offerings with graphic design, video and audio work, writing for a design blog and playing video games.
+If you were to ask them to describe the magazine in one word, they’d say ‘nightmare’, but with the smile of someone who is well aware of and happy with their unhealthy addiction to work.
+They don’t read or write much other than invoices and submission reviews lately, but their current to-read pile has some Terry Pratchett and poetry collections, and they’ve just started writing feverishly for a D&D world for their players to explore.